 As we get older, we lose muscle and gain fat.
 We also break down alcohol more slowly.
-This means we’re more sensitive to its effects.
-So, even if you drink the same amount of alcohol as you get older it’s likely to affect you more than younger people.

 As we get older, our bones slowly get thinner too, particularly in women after the menopause.
 Drinking a lot of alcohol can make this worse, increasing your risk of osteoporosis (a condition that affects the bones, causing them to become weak and fragile and more likely to break)12.